yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/add-connections.md

 showAsideToc: true
 ---

 Yugabyte Cloud only allows client connections to clusters from entries in IP allow lists that have been explicitly assigned to the cluster.
-Each entry in the lists is either a single IP address or a CIDR-notated range of addresses.
+Each entry can either be a single IP address, a CIDR-notated range of addresses, or a comma-delimited list of addresses.

 The IP allow lists assigned to a cluster are listed under **Network Access** on the cluster **Settings** tab.